Survey in Characterizing Semantic Change: Lexical Semantic Change

 \subsection{Review Criteria}

-Querying for documents in different databases of scientific papers required an interactive work to include terms that are relevant to our survey.
-There is no consensus on the terminology used to categorize the papers.
-Thus, we decided to use a semantic search approach to identify critical papers in the field and enrich our searching query.
-In \Cref{tab:terms}, we present the final set of search terms used to collect articles related to the characterization problem.
-We used Semantic Search, Scopus and Google Scholar as source of papers.
-The interactive process has as ``end criteria'' when the search for the terms does not find any new match.
-We execute this process for each term identified.
-The semantic search help us to extend the set of terms.
-For that, we used an auxiliary software, Research Rabbit\footnote{\url{https://researchrabbitapp.com/}}, to discover similar relevant work.
+In this survey, we select papers that represent and analyze words from one of the poles mentioned above in an automatic manner.
+We exclude works that involve manual analysis, as we focus on computational methods.
+For the relation and orientation poles, these searches returned many unrelated results, such as studies on synchronic metaphor detection, which do not infer diachronic change and were therefore excluded.

+Querying scientific databases required an iterative process to include all relevant terms.
+In our initial efforts, we searched for ``[type of change, e.g., broadening] semantic change'' in Scopus, which returned 33 articles; however, none of them were relevant.
+Due to the lack of consensus in terminology and the rapid pace of the field, we adopted a semantic search approach, starting with key papers and iteratively expanding our search query. \Cref{tab:terms} presents the final set of search terms used to collect articles.

-We gave as input to the software a set of related papers (found in Google Scholar and Semantic Scholar) and we performed an iterative process of adding new papers until reaching a stable set of documents without further improvements.
-In \Cref{fig:articles}, we present the graph of documents, where green nodes represent the input papers, and blue nodes are papers suggested by the tool after the first interaction.
+From these initial queries we could find 11 seed papers that satisfy our criteria.
+We then employed a network semantic citation graph to recover more papers, Research Rabbit\footnote{\url{https://researchrabbitapp.com/}}.
+From the 11 initial papers, the graph suggested 83 new papers, from this we were able to recover 7 that matched our criteria.
+We again included these additional 7 papers as seed, obtaining 129 papers.
+From 129 papers we obtained 5 more relevant papers.
+In the last interaction we obtained 151 paper suggested but no new relevant papers were found.
+In \Cref{fig:articles}, we present the graph of documents, where green nodes represent the input papers, and blue nodes are papers suggested by the tool.

-We manually filter the papers that characterize word changes based on context, e.g., as a figure of language, but not a fundamental change in the word sense.
-For example, those approaches that detect if a word was used metaphorically in a sentence, but do not infer if the word suffered a metaphorization over time/corpus.

-For relation and orientation, we had a vast range of false positives as many works are trying to capture metaphor or orientation without comparing corpora, so this approach could not infer changes in the sense and were not included in the selected papers.

-In the next sections, we investigate in depth three elements of semantic change characterization, (i) the corpora ($T$) analyzed, (ii) the representation method ($\representation$) for capturing characteristics of changes, and (iii) the kind of characterization ($\{\dimension,\relation,\orientation\}$) addressed by these methods.
+In the next sections, we investigate three elements of semantic change characterization in depth: (i) the corpora ($T$) analyzed, (ii) the representation method ($\representation$) for capturing characteristics of change, and (iii) the kind of characterization ($\{\dimension,\relation,\orientation\}$) addressed.